Is it possible to get a Night Guard that is BPA free or pthalate free?

-Episode #1178 of the Joe Rogan Experience podcast opened with Dr. Rhonda Patrick providing some great examples of her own thoughts on BPA and why she is hyper-aware of which bottles she gives her 18 month old baby, why she is concerned with her plastic coffee cups and more!
+Episode #1178 of The Joe Rogan Experience podcast opened with Dr. Rhonda Patrick providing some great examples of her own thoughts on BPA, and why she is hyper-aware of which bottles she gives her 18 month-old baby, plastic coffee cups concerns, and more!

 She worries quite often that she is exposing her baby to too much BPA.
 This is an excerpt from the podcast of her thoughts on BPA.

 As a scientist, she is concerned.
-So should we all be?
+So should we be too?

 All Sentinel Mouthguards are completely BPA Free